beingenfa/FactCheck-plus/README.md

 # FactCheck+ 🧐

-FactCheck+ is a personal project to test how well LLMs can generate fact-checking reports given structured sources.
+FactCheck+ is a personal project to test how well LLMs can generate fact-checking reports given sources.
 It takes a claim that has already been fact-checked by [PolitiFact](https://www.politifact.com/), gathers the same sources they used (plus extra ones from news APIs), and asks an LLM to write its own verification report.

 ### Motivation